vedph/cadmus-migration/docs/cadmus-ui.md

 ![API preview endpoints](img/ui-preview-api.png)

+- `api/preview/keys` is an infrastructural endpoint.
+It is used to get the list of all the registered renderers, according to their category: text flatteneres, item compoers, JSON renderers.
+This can be used to let users select among several previews for the same data.
+- `api/preview/parts/{id}` gets the rendition for the part with the specified ID.
+This uses a generic renderer, where any part, whatever its type, is handled in the same way: the renderer just gets its JSON, and transforms it.
+- `api/preview/text-parts/{id}` gets the text blocks built by flattening the text part with the specified ID with all the layers specified in the query parameter `layerId` (an array of layer part IDs, eventually followed by `=` and an arbitrary ID to assign to the layer type of that part).
+This optional query parameter is used to rename the layer IDs into the combination of part type ID and fragment type ID, used to identify fragments and colorize them.
+- `api/preview/parts/{id}/{frIndex}` gets the rendition of a single fragment at index `frIndex` in the layer part with ID equal to `id`.

 ## Generic Part

 For a generic part, the UI just requests a rendition, which fetches the part's content in JSON, and transforms it into HTML.